hail-is/hail/hail/python/hail/docs/overview/table.rst

     0.5

 We also might want to compute the mean value of `HT` for each sex.
-This is possible with a combination of :meth:`Table.group_by` and :meth:`.GroupedTable.aggregate`:
+This is possible with a combination of :meth:`.Table.group_by` and :meth:`.GroupedTable.aggregate`:

     >>> ht_agg = (ht.group_by(ht.SEX)